January 11, 2026

 And match response.id == 1

-Karate has 8,500+ GitHub stars and is used by 550+ companies including 76 of the Fortune 500.¹² The unified framework reduces tool sprawl, though the learning curve for advanced features can be steep.
+Karate has 8,500+ GitHub stars and is used by 550+ companies.¹² The unified framework reduces tool sprawl, though the learning curve for advanced features can be steep.

 REST Assured